jtv/libpqxx/include/pqxx/doc/datatypes.md

 the standard library that libpqxx does not yet support.

 First thing to do is specialise the `pqxx::type_name` variable to give the type a human-readable name.
-That allows libpqxx error messages and such to talk about the type.
-If you don't define a name, libpqxx will try to figure one out with some help from the compiler, but it may not always be easy to read.
+It's not strictly needed, but it helps: Human-facing text such as error messages may need to mention the type by name.
+If you don't define one, libpqxx will try to figure one out with some help from the compiler, but it may not always be easy to read.

 Then, does your type have a built-in null value?
 For example, a `char *` can be null on the C++ side.
 Or some types are _always_ null, such as `nullptr`.